 This program encourages students to contemplate who they want to be right now.
 Through skits, a game show (that includes audience participation), stories, and videos, Kristen helps students to realize that the decisions they make, the actions they take, and their choices define who they are.
 She inspires them to want to be seen as good people, and thus to reject bullying behavior in themselves and others.

-With the participation of student leaders Kristen has done this presentation for varying age groups, including a community-wide presentation this past August (that included attendees in grades 1st-8th) as well as numerous presentations to local elementary, middle, and high schools.
-At the elementary level Kristen prefers to do presentations.
+With the participation of student leaders Kristen has done this presentation for varying age groups, including community-wide presentations and numerous presentations to local elementary, middle, and high schools.
+At the elementary level Kristen prefers to do two presentations.
 One for K-2nd graders that utilizes a series of kindness themed books, and then a second for grades 3rd-5th that is the program described above.

 What are people saying about our Anti-Bullying program?